 - Garden / Patio

-This semi-detached cottage adjoins the owner's country pub, The Kinnersley Arms, in the rural hamlet of Kinnersley, part of Herefordshire's famous Black and White Village Trail.
+This semi-detached cottage is situated in the rural hamlet of Kinnersley, part of Herefordshire's famous Black and White Village Trail.

 Providing comfortable, modern accommodation, including two en-suite double bedrooms, this is an ideal location for couples to relax together amidst beautiful countryside.